PerErikGronvik/EASY_Claude_math_tutor/README.md

    -  `.\setup.ps1` (Windows) or `./setup.sh` (Linux/Mac)
 4. In the folde create a file. yoursubject.ipynb
 5. **Reload VS Code** and select the kernel inside the notebook
-6. **Start asking Claude questions** in your notebook
+6. **Start asking Copilot questions** in your notebook
-7. **change .github/copilot-instructions.md to change Claudes behaviour
+7. **change .github/copilot-instructions.md to change Copilot's behaviour

 ## Project Structure

 ```
 .
 ├── .github/                    # AI assistant configuration
-│   └── copilot-instructions.md # How Claude should interact with notebooks
+│   └── copilot-instructions.md # How Copilot should interact with notebooks
 ├── 3k/                         # Calculus 3 (Matte 3000) notebook example
 ├── RenameFolderAndRunSetup/    # Template for creating new course folders
 │   ├── setup.ps1               # Windows setup script (creates a .venv in the folder and makes it reachable for jupyter in vs code.)